-Acceptance into major.
-ERS 301 and ERS 302.
-Corequisite: ERS 401.
-Grade of C or better is required in this course.
+ERS 301 and 302 and BIOL 216; Good Academic Standing; Grade of C or better required in this course.

 ERS 407 - Current Strategies in Athletic Training

 Studies topics relevant to management, organization, administration, and professional development in the profession of athletic training.
 Topics will include discussions specific to diversity in the health care system.